polysyllabic/chaos/README.md

 the command `hostname -I` on your Pi to get your Pi's IP address.
 Input this address in your browser instead.

 3. Click on the "Settings" tab.
-Enter your channel name and bot account credentials, or the credentials for your broadcaster account if you do not have a secondary custom bot account.
+Enter your channel name and bot-account name, or the name of your broadcaster channel if you do not have a secondary custom bot account.

 4. While logged in to your bot account, get an OAuth token.
 (See the [chaosface instructions](docs/chaosface.md) for details.)